DigiPen Game Design

 - Program fees may apply.
 Financial assistance may be available for qualifying students

-What makes games fun, useful, or engaging?
-How can we design systems to allow users to get the most enjoyment, and the greatest payoff?
-How do we provide the best value for the player’s investment of time and energy?
 This program is intended to complement the current Video Game Programming track.
-It is for creative-minded students who are deeply curious about the behavior and psychology behind games, and who are eager to learn the skills and methods used for designing fun and engaging interactive experiences.
+It is for creative-minded students who are deeply curious to understand the behavior and psychology behind games and are eager to learn the skills and methods used for designing fun and engaging interactive experiences.

-- Identify and apply foundational game design theories and mechanics
+- Identify and apply foundational game design theories and mechanics.

-- Investigate different game design disciplines including systems design, level design, user experience design, narrative design, and technical design
+- Investigate different game design disciplines including: systems design, level design, user experience design, narrative design, and technical design.

-- Apply essential user experience design (UXD) techniques like wireframing, prototyping, user research, and usability testing
+- Apply essential user experience design (UXD) techniques like wireframing, prototyping, user research, and usability testing.

-- Learn basic scripting and programming skills to develop game prototypes using game engine
+- Learn basic scripting and programming skills to develop game prototypes using game engine.

-- Identify industry game design roles and the specific skill sets required by each role, to develop a successful, individual career path
+- Identify industry game design roles and the specific skill sets required by each role, to develop a successful, individual career path.

-- Collaborate on team projects with students from the other DigiPen WANIC tracks
+- Collaborate on team projects with students from the other DigiPen WANIC tracks.

 Potential Careers:

-Example Median Yearly Salary in the Seattle Metro area:
+Median Yearly Salary Seattle Metro area*

-- Web Developers and Digital Interface Designers $150,040
+Digital Interface Designers $95,380

-*Source: careeronestop.org, U.S. Department of Labor 2021
+*Source: bls.gov/ooh, U.S. Department of Labor’s Bureau of Labor Statistics 2025

 PREPARE FOR COLLEGE AND A CAREER!